 OTA Fine Arts

-OTA Gallery located in both the heart of Tokyo and a new location in Singapore at Gilmore Barracks.
+OTA Gallery located in both the heart of Tokyo and Singapore at Gilmore Barracks.
 Banerjee's first solo exhibition was in Tokyo, entitled "What am I made of and how do you know my name?"
 The drawings and sculptures exhibited refer to the materials used in gardening and the zoo.
 Her work addresses Colonial histories of public entertainment in urban sites.

-Banerjee's recent solo exhibition in the Singapore location was on view from January 23 to March 21, 2015.
-Entitled "Migrations Mist," this show references her continued interest in Colonial histories informing contemporary urban sites where migrations from diverse cultures are deposited.
+Banerjee's solo exhibition, "Migrations Mist" on view from January 23 to March 21, 2015 in Singapore references her continued interest in Colonial histories informing contemporary urban sites where migrations from diverse cultures are deposited.

 Migration's Breath, Tokyo, 2017